Leystryku/Leystryku/README.md

 ### Programming Languages

 I am a polyglot software engineer.
-A list of programming languages I have used or am using frequently, as well as first contact.
+A list of programming languages I used previously, as well as first contact.
 I try to interact with IT or software engineering daily.
 Some of my work is on GitHub.

 ##### frequently using or used at some point
 - Lua (age: 12)